How Hard Is It to Get a Business Loan?

 Challenge 1: Poor or No Credit History

 Startups and some small businesses run into the issue of having poor or no credit history.
 The challenge here is that lenders don’t like risk.
-If you have a history of not repaying your debts, this tells lenders you’ll likely not repay the money they lend your business.
-If you have no credit history, lending money to your business is a risk because you have no proof you’ll repay the debt.
+If you have a history of not repaying your debts, this tells lenders you’ll likely not repay the money they lend your company.
+If you have no credit history, lending money to you is a risk because you have no proof you’ll repay the debt.

 Additionally, you can check out our review of the best small business loans for bad credit.